akmxlsz/foodies/README.md

-## 8.0 WHAT IS THE CHALLENGE/DIFFICULTIES TO DEVELOP THE APPLICATION
+## 8.0 THE CHALLENGE/DIFFICULTIES TO DEVELOP THE APPLICATION

 Particularly for developers who are new to the framework, in this case us students, laravel has a steep learning curve.
 It has a vast ecosystem of features, libraries, and concepts to comprehend.
 To fully comprehend the architectural patterns, best practices, and conventions of Laravel, developers must devote time and effort.